skyeflier/momentum/README.md

 Special thanks to the following tutorials and resources that guided us throughout the development process:

-React Documentation
+React Documentation,
-GraphQL Tutorial
+GraphQL Tutorial,
-MongoDB Documentation
+MongoDB Documentation,
 JWT Authentication in Node.js

 ## License